Barossa & Hahndorf Highlights

 $120concession ?
 Prices above are for departures between 1 April 2018 - 31 March 2019

 Welcome to the Barossa & Hahndorf

 This full day tour takes you to South Australia’s premium wine region, to sample some of the Barossa’s finest wines including the world famous Jacob’s Creek Winery and Saltram Wine Estate.
 Enjoy a sumptuous 2 course lunch at the South Australian Company Store.
-Then wind your way through to the picturesque Adelaide Hills to Hahndorf, Adelaide’s oldest German settlement, where you will have free time to explore the many shops and galleries full of local arts, crafts and produce.
+Then wind your way through to the picturesque Adelaide Hills to Hahndorf, Adelaide’s oldest German settlement, where you’ll have free time to explore the many shops and galleries full of local arts, crafts and fresh produce.